camdendotlol/website/posts/opengraph_without_ssr.md

 const indexPage = fs.readFileSync(`${staticFolder}/index.html`, 'utf8')
 ```

-Now we're going to tinker with the index.html string each time it's requested.
+Now we're going to tinker with the `indexPage` string each time it's requested.
 In your server's default path handler, add the following:

 ```ts
 // We'll write the getMetadata function next